-When Digital Ally first established a presence in the industry, it revolutionized mobile video for law enforcement by introducing a complete digital video system integrated into a rear-view mirror.
+When Digital Ally first established a presence in the law enforcement and security industries, it revolutionized mobile video by introducing a complete digital video system integrated into a rear-view mirror.
 The DVM-500 in-car video system provided far more efficient use of space in patrol vehicles at the same time as providing a user-friendly system that could not only be automated, but positioned so that it didn’t distract users.
 In fact, the monitor is invisible when not in use.
 The DVM-500 digital video mirror concept also saved departments on installation time and expense through simple factory mirror replacement.

 Digital Ally was also a pioneer in using Compact Flash Cards for in-car video recording.
 Since solid state memory has no moving parts, it was more rugged, durable and reliable than other mediums.
 Although the idea met a great deal of initial doubt and resistance, Digital Ally stuck to its guns.
 “We knew the importance the evidence recorded on our systems could have, from assisting convictions to protecting officers,” stated Stanton E. Ross, Chief Executive Officer of Digital Ally, Inc. Today, solid state memory has not only become one of the most widely used mediums, but also remains the best.